chipsalliance/tac/README.md

 See [Sandbox projects](./projects/sandbox) for a list of projects currently in Sandbox.

-## Workgroups

-Projects are organized into Workgroups for the purpose of e.g. organizing meetings which aggregate related projects and topical areas.

-To see an up-to-date list, visit [the Workgroups section of the CHIPS website](https://www.chipsalliance.org/workgroups/).

 ## Getting oriented

 This repo documents the day-to-day policies and procedures of the CHIPS Alliance TAC.
-It provides a framework for self-governance, and addresses topics too granular for the [Charter](https://participation-agreement.chipsalliance.org/).
+It provides a frame for self-governance, and addresses topics too granular for the [Charter](https://participation-agreement.chipsalliance.org/).

 This repository has the following structure: